zhaoxinf/FANzhaoxin666.github.io/index.md

 ## Professional Activities
-+ Reviewer of CVPR2022
++ Reviewer of CVPR 2022
-+ Reviewer of ICCV2021 Workshop on 3D Object Detection from Images
++ Reviewer of ICCV 2021 Workshop on 3D Object Detection from Images
-+ Reviewer of APBC2022
++ Reviewer of APBC 2022